The road to graduate school is long

 factors, highlights your strengths, or, possibly,

-mitigates your weaknesses?
-Be proactive and tell
+recommenders, be proactive and tell

 your recommenders which points they need to make to